MythicalFlame/EcoRedux-Wiki/Custom Weaponry/index.md

 - Ammunition for Guns are auto-loaded if in the inventory.

 - Guns also use a set of durability before breaking.
-This can be viewed in their retrospective recipe page.
+This can be viewed in their respective recipe page.